Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Recommendation

 Develop a clear positioning statement before producing educational content.
 Every video should reinforce the same market position.

+### Decision Rationale

+Positioning determines how every future marketing activity is interpreted by the audience.
+Rather than optimizing individual videos independently, I chose to establish positioning first so that messaging remains consistent across YouTube, LinkedIn, newsletters, and sales conversations.

+This reduces strategic drift and strengthens long-term brand recognition.

 ### Objective